Solar power in Spain: Solar PV market segmentation

 Utility scale solar PV dominated the cumulative installed capacity in 2018 accounting for over 75% of the total in Spain although some sources would not define smaller sized installations as utility scale.
 Only 2% of Spain's installations in 2017 were in the size typical for residential rooftop solar.
 This is typically the situation in European countries which had a short-term generous feed in their tariff system with little attention to policy consistency and scale of installations.
 As of 2018, 19% of Europe's cumulative PV capacity was installed on residential rooftops, and about 30% on commercial roofs, while the industrial segment accounted for 17%, and the utility market for 34%.

+The government projects an increase in solar PV capacity by approximately 30 GW, rising from 9 GW in 2020 to 21.7 GW by 2025, and reaching 39.2 GW by 2030.

 Residential solar PV capacity

 According to a report on behalf of the European Commission Spain had just 49 MW of residential solar PV capacity with just 12,000 residential solar PV prosumers in the country representing only 0.1% of households as of 2015.
 The average size of residential solar PV installations in Spain moving forwards to 2030 is 3.94 kW.
 The technical potential for residential solar PV in Spain is estimated at 13,620 MW.
 The United Kingdom, a relative latecomer to Solar PV development, had 2,499 MW of residential solar PV installed as of 2015.
+At the end of 2023, Spain had 2,400 MW of residential solar PV, most of it tied to the grid.